RamyMaarouf/CST8916/Assignment_2/README.md

 - Performance:	Event Hubs provides massive, reliable data ingress, specifically designed for high-rate, low-latency event capture.
 Azure Stream Analytics enables quick, near-real-time processing for simple business logic.
 - Ease of Integration: Azure IoT Hub simplifies the connection and identity management for hundreds of thousands of devices.
 Azure SignalR Service offers a superior, fully managed WebSocket layer for real-time fleet dashboard updates with minimal developer effort.
 - Ecosystem: Strong fit for enterprises already using Microsoft services.
 Potential cost savings and streamlined governance through integration with Azure Active Directory and the Azure Hybrid Benefit for backend compute.

+### Scenario 2: Real-Time Auction Bidding Platform
+An advertising technology firm needs to run a platform that processes billions of ad requests daily.
+Each request requires complex filtering, machine learning inference (for bid price), and stateful windowed calculations with extremely high data integrity and low latency.

+Recommendation: GCP

+- Cost: Cloud Dataflow's consumption-based model allows dynamic scaling, preventing cost leakage from over-provisioning.
+The consistent compute usage required by the 24/7 bidding platform is rewarded by GCP's automatic Sustained Use Discounts, offering greater long-term cost predictability.
+- Performance: Cloud Dataflow, built on Apache Beam, ensures high throughput and low-latency, stateful processing with strong data integrity crucial for accurate budget tracking.
+- Ease of Integration: Pub/Sub provides a simple, globally available API for ingestion.
+Dataflow's unified programming model (Apache Beam) simplifies developing a single pipeline for both real-time bidding logic and post-auction analytics.
+- Ecosystem: GCP excels in data science and AI.
+The tight coupling between Dataflow and Vertex AI provides a streamlined path for deploying and running low-latency machine learning models necessary for calculating real-time bid prices.

 ## 5. Conclusion